braden-p/Roomba-Simulation/README.md

     - This robot uses the "random walk" movement strategy: it chooses a new direction at random at the end of each time-step.
 ---
+## INSTRUCTIONS
+* Open roomba_simulation.py
+* Scroll to the bottom, and uncomment specific lines of code depending on what you want to do

+---
 ##### NOTE:
 This program was completed as part of the course MITx 6.00.2x - Introduction to Computational Thinking and Data Science.
 The general framework, and some